 The 64-year-old, who joined the club back in 1996, is expected to sign an extension that will keep him in north London until 2016, while there are also new deals in the pipeline for members of his backroom team, including Steve Bould, Neil Banfield and Boro Primorac.

 While Wenger is refusing to let his side’s title tilt be affected by conjecture surrounding his own future, so too is he unwilling to allow his players, even several of his more senior and loyal servants, to focus on anything other than matters on the pitch.

 There has been no move from the club, for example, to enter into negotiations with vice-captain Mikel Arteta, who has only 18 months left to run on his present contract, while the club are no closer to sorting out Bacary Sagna’s long-term future, despite the right-back being free to enter into negotiations with other clubs come January.

 Arsenal have, however tied Wojciech Szczesny to a new long-term deal, while Per Mertesacker is also in talks over extending his stay at Emirates Stadium.

 Previous Arsenal challenges have been seriously undermined by various injury crises that have beset the club in recent times.

-Two years ago Arsenal went into its festive program with none of its four senior fullbacks available, but this time around the club can boast, just about, a clean bill of health.
+Two years ago Arsenal went into their festive programme with none of their four senior full-backs available, but this time around they can boast, just about, a clean bill of health.